abdul2906/sysconf/README.md

 ### Non-NixOS
 Run the `non-nixos-install.sh` script.
 It will install both home-manager and nix.
-Your user is assumed to be called "blank".
+Your user is assumed to be called "i".
 You need to replace every instance of it in case you want to use a different username.